Skip to content

 The daily energy budget is a soft constraint that helps pace energy use throughout the day.
 Unlike the hourly capacity limit:

-• Never triggers shortfall/panic: If PELS cannot shed enough devices to meet the daily budget, it continues operating without emergency alarms.
+• Never triggers manual-action alarms: If PELS cannot limit enough devices to meet the daily budget, it continues operating without emergency alarms.

-• No end-of-hour capping: Daily budget soft limits are not time-critical, so they don't apply the sustainable rate cap.
+• No end-of-hour capping: Daily budget pacing is not time-critical, so it does not apply the sustainable rate cap.

-• Combined with hourly: The planner uses the smaller of the hourly soft limit and daily soft limit for shedding decisions.
+• Combined with hourly: The planner uses the smaller of the hourly safe pace and daily budget pace for limiting decisions.

-• Budget exemption is control-only: Budget-exempt devices are ignored by daily soft-limit control, but their real usage still appears in reporting and they still count for hourly capacity protection.
+• Budget exemption is control-only: Budget-exempt devices are ignored by daily-budget control, but their real usage still appears in reporting and they still count for hourly capacity protection.

 See Daily Energy Budget for detailed documentation.